 Everyone enrolled in the New Life Program is required to attend the nightly Chapel Service, held every evening of the year from 7:00 p.m. to 8:00 p.m.
 This worship service is conducted by a different church, group, or individual each evening.

 Church Attendance Program

-Men and women are encouraged to attend a Bible-believing church on Sunday mornings.
-We recognize that there is nothing quite like regular fellowship with other believers, especially in an organized church setting.
+Men are encouraged to attend a Bible-believing church on Sunday mornings.
+We recognize that there's nothing quite like regular fellowship with other believers, especially in an organized church setting.
 The spiritual charge received from attending church services each Sunday goes a long way in doing what we're here for: helping others in their walk with Christ.
-We encourage each program member to find an appropriate church to join, so that when they leave the Mission, they will have a support group to help them through any future struggles they may encounter.
+We encourage each man to find an appropriate church to join, so that when he leaves the Mission he will have a support group to help him through any future struggles he may encounter.